bytecod3/basic-oscilloscope/README.md

 Basic Digital Storage Oscilloscope

 ## Introduction
-This oscilloscope uses an STM32F103 board as the main MPU for processing and display of output
+This oscilloscope uses an STM32F103C8T6 blue pill board as the main MPU for processing and display of output

 ## Specifications
 | Spec | Value |